msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 .. clickablearea:: ca-ints
     :table:
-    :question: Click on all values of type int.
-(If you make a mistake you can click on the value again to unhighlight it.)
+    :question: Highlight all values of type int.
+(Click on a value to highlight it; click on the value again to unhighlight it.)
     :correct: 1,1;1,4
     :incorrect: 1,2;1,3;1,5;1,6
     :feedback: Remember, an int can start with a negative sign, must have one or more digits, and cannot have any spaces or other characters between the digits